 This step is entirely optional, but it makes biting into a copycat McDonald's McChicken burger all so much better.

-In a pan (skillet) over med-high heat, melt 1 tablespoon of salted butter.
+In a pan (skillet) over med-high heat, melt 1 tbsp of salted butter.
 Once the pan is nice and hot, place the top and bottom of the bun into the pan.

 Move the buns around the pan to soak up the butter and toast for 1-2 minutes until golden brown, then set aside.